amro/gibbon/README.markdown

 Now you can make requests using the resources defined in [MailChimp's docs](http://kb.mailchimp.com/api/resources).
 Resource IDs are specified inline and a `CRUD` (`create`, `retrieve`, `update`, `upsert`, or `delete`) verb initiates the request. `upsert` lets you update a record, if it exists, or insert it otherwise where supported by MailChimp's API.

+*Please note that `upsert` requires Gibbon version 2.1.0 or newer!*

     gibbon.lists.retrieve

 Retrieving a specific list looks like: